NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

     conda activate sphinx

 Note that we used a separate conda environment to minimize the chance of conflict with other dependencies.
-Also, sphinx version 4 seems to have trouble compiling our documentation, hence a lower version is used here.
+Also, Sphinx version 4 seems to have trouble compiling our documentation, hence a lower version is used here.